acjohnson08/facetwp-combobox/README.md

 3. Activate the plugin through the 'Plugins' menu in WordPress

 ## Usage
-1. After activation, the combobox facet type will be available in the FacetWP settings
+1. After activation, the combobox facet type will be available in the FacetWP settings.
-2. Create a new facet and choose 'Combobox' from the facet type dropdown
+2. Create a new facet and choose 'Combobox' from the facet type dropdown.
-3. Configure the facet settings as per your requirements
+3. Configure the facet settings according to your requirements.
-4. Place the facet shortcode where you want it to appear on your website
+4. Place the facet shortcode where you want it to appear on your website.

 ## Contributing
 Contributions are welcome and greatly appreciated.
 If you found a bug, have questions, or wish to propose new features, feel free to open an issue or submit a pull request.